 Keep a record of the places you visited, the addresses you lodged at, the contact details of the people you met.
 Write it all down along with an account of your days on the road: what you did, who you met, what you felt, what you saw, ate and thought.
 Even if you never read or make use of your notes again it’s comforting to know that you can go back to your diary and recapture moments from your trip once memories inevitably start to fade.

 6. Get a good travel camera and learn how to use it

 “I don’t trust words, I trust pictures”, Gilles Perres, photographer.

 Biker gear is ALSO essential to keep a rider protected from the elements and the SUN most of all.
-The sun is like a subtle stalker that challenges our well being on the road constantly.
-Its rays may be welcome for warmth in colder countries but in hotter ones they are not our friend.
+The sun is a subtle stalker that challenges our well being on the road constantly.
+Its rays may be welcome for warmth in colder countries but in hotter ones they are not a motorcyclist’s friend.
 Sun stroke, sun burn, sun rash, cramps and dehydration (see below) all have painful consequences and are best steered away from.
 Wear sun protection on exposed skin (face and bridge of the nose), always wear gloves.
-Use goggles or tinted safety specs to protect eyes not only from the sun but from the dust and fumes of other traffic as well.
+Use goggles or tinted safety specs to protect eyes not only from the sun but from the dust and fumes of other road traffic as well.

 Drink a lot of water.
 You need to drink water regularly to keep dehydration in check while travelling in hotter climates.
-Regular, frequent stops for gulps of water are a must!.
-The price for not drinking enough water is drowsiness, fatigue, head ache …it’s no fun!
+Regular, frequent stops for gulps of water are a must!The price for not drinking enough water is drowsiness, fatigue, head ache …it’s no fun!

-Travellingstranger 2018, all rights reserved ©
+Travellingstranger 2018 ©.
+All rights reserved